mebeim/aoc/2022/README.md

 ### Part 1

-Today's problem feels like it could have been an day 1 problem.
+Today's problem feels like it could have been a day 1 problem.
 In fact, I believe it was even easiest than this year's day 1.
 We are given a long string of seemingly random characters as input, and we need to find the first group of 4 consecutive characters that are all different, called the "start-of-packet".